JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 ### Stories Writing Workshop

-Before each iteration, we hold a group meeting to discuss new requirements.
+Before each iteration, we hold a **group meeting** to discuss new requirements.
 Everyone put forward the new features and improvements.
-Then we write story cards, which is later collected by a group member and compiled into product backlog.
+Then we write **story** cards, which is later collected by a group member and compiled into product **backlog**.

 ### Requirements Finding Techniques

 #### Questionnaire

-In order to understand public demand, our team used questionnaires to collect peoples' opinions.
+In order to understand public demand, our team used **questionnaires** to collect peoples' opinions.
 Based on the results, we concluded many important functions to implement.

 #### Observation - Field Research

-Before starting to write epics, one of our team members went to a local airport to conduct field research on the domestic aircraft check-in system, and analysed pros and cons of those check-in kiosks.
+Before starting to write epics, one of our team members went to a local airport to conduct **field research** on the domestic aircraft check-in system, and analysed pros and cons of those check-in kiosks.
 These findings helped us come up with useful ideas.

 #### Observation - Website

-Websites of major airlines or airports also provides us with a lot of inspiration.
+**Websites** of major airlines or airports also provides us with a lot of inspiration.
 These real-life products worked as major reference when we were designing the GUI.

 #### Original Ideas

 Our team is highly imaginative.
 We came up with many original ideas.
-For example, we enable users to use auto dark mode, which makes the screen more eye-friendly at night.
+For example, we enable users to use **auto dark mode**, which makes the screen more eye-friendly at night.
 This feature has never been used in any check-in kiosk software.

 ### Epics and User stories

 In Agile process, user requirements are expressed as user stories.
 Through the above requirement finding methods, we completed the general idea of the software, and compiled it in **Epics**.
-Because an epic is generally too large for an agile team to complete in one iteration, it is split into multiple smaller **user stories** before it is worked on.
+Because an epic is generally too large for an agile team to complete in one iteration, it is split into multiple smaller user **stories** before it is worked on.
 We have been adding new stories since the very start of our project, resulting in 44 user stories.
 We write each user stories as a story cards and discuss them in the group meetings, which is crucial in our agile process.
 There are about 10 tasks to complete in each iteration.

 ### Metrics

 When writing stories, we used specific measures to make sure that these requirements can be tested.
 Here are some examples.

 - story 3.4 - The time before returning to welcome page is specified as **120 seconds**.
 It is not vaguely "for some time".
-- story 4.2 - We made it clear that, only **8** digits is accepted, instead of simply saying "certain length".
+- story 4.2 - We made it clear that, only **8 digits** is accepted, instead of simply saying "certain length".

 ### Product Backlog

-Once the user story is built, we create a **Backlog** to record all the stories and the date when we start or complete the implementation of each requirement.
+Once the user story is built, we create a **backlog** to record all the stories and the date when we start or complete the implementation of each requirement.

 If we come up with new ideas in the middle of an iteration, we estimate the time need to do it.
 If a new requirement takes too long, we keep it to the next iteration to make sure all tasks in one iteration can be finished in time.

 ### Prototype

-Before writing GUI classes codes, we first draw a sketch that specifies layout and outlines component of each page.
+Before writing GUI classes codes, we first draw a **sketch** that specifies layout and outlines component of each page.
 We use low-fidelity prototyping in this step, so it is quick and effective.
-When GUI design changes, we make an amendment to previous prototypes.
+When GUI design changes, we make an **amendment** to previous prototypes.
 There are three versions in total.

 ## Analysis and Design